 With these opportunities, you are expected to:

 - communicate concerns to others

 - ensure your actions do not infringe on others

 During one of your first floor meetings, your floor will complete a Community Agreement.
 Your RA will facilitate the discussion needed to start the year on the right track.
 The role you play in your new community will contribute to its success.

 The Roommate Agreement is a practical application of Thomas Gordon's philosophy.
 If used appropriately, it can serve as an effective tool to guide you and your roommate(s) in establishing a mutually satisfying relationship with one another.
 You will have the opportunity to fill out the Roommate Agreement with your RACA at the beginning of the year.
 Remember, not only do you have a roommate, you are a roommate!

 University Housing Services makes housing and roommate assignments based upon a student’s gender identity.
 Students are asked to select their gender identity when they begin using the Housing and Dining Portal.
-Students who would like more individualized attention regarding their room assignment should contact Associate Director of University Housing Services, Bridget Reeland, at (309) 438-3002.
+Students who would like more individualized attention regarding their room assignment should contact Acting Associate Director for Residential Operations, Guadalupe Montalvo, at (309) 438-3002.
 Or if you have general questions regarding the process please contact our main housing line at (309) 438-8611.

 When you move in, you may have the option to use a loft kit in your room or adjust your bed for space.

 Junior Loft or Bunking